How to Eliminate False Temperature Alarms in Freezer Monitoring

 The Time Delay method is recommended for alarms.
 It lets you fine tune your settings to eliminate false alarms while giving you the earliest valid notification of a problem.
 This method is the best of both worlds and will give you more time to react to an issue before it becomes a disaster.

-Setting up a time delay on a ControlByWeb 400 series
+Setting up a time delay (Smart Alarms) on a ControlByWeb 400 Series/FridgeAlert device

-<![if !supportLists]>2. <![endif]>Then create two conditional tasks: one that starts the timer when the temperature rises above your threshold, and one that sends an alarm if the temperature is still above the threshold when the timer expires.
+- Then, create two conditional tasks: one task that starts the timer when the temperature rises above your threshold, and a second task that sends an alarm if the temperature is still above the threshold when the timer expires.

-We’d love to discuss your temperature monitoring system needs.
-Contact our sales department to discuss your application.
+We'd love to discuss your temperature monitoring system needs.
+Contact us to discuss your application.